Nancy Pelosi backs Elijah Cummings, blasts Trump’s ‘racist’ Twitter attack

 TRUMP SLAMS 'BRUTAL BULLY' ELIJAH CUMMINGS, CLAIMS BALTIMORE DISTRICT IS 'MORE DANGEROUS' THAN BORDER

-Pelosi was responding to tweets by President Trump earlier Saturday in which he criticized Cummings, and called his district a “disgusting, rat and rodent infested mess.”
+Pelosi, who was born in Baltimore and is the daughter of a former mayor of the city, was responding to tweets by President Trump earlier Saturday in which he criticized Cummings, and called his district a “disgusting, rat and rodent infested mess.”

 “Rep, Elijah Cummings has been a brutal bully, shouting and screaming at the great men & women of Border Patrol about conditions at the Southern Border, when actually his Baltimore district is FAR WORSE and more dangerous,” he tweeted Saturday morning.